jwbraucher/docker-wordpress/README.md

 If you do change the app name, be sure to rename the containers in docker-compose.yaml as well.

-#### Run this to start php5-fpm after making your own changes:
+Run the following to start php5-fpm in your container:

 ```
 /php5-fpm [options]
 ```

-#### Run this when a container if you need to correct volume permissions for the runtime user:
-(needed for host volumes such as Mac OS)
+Run the following to correct the permissions on a host volume for a runtime user in your container (needed for host volumes such as Mac OS):

 ```
 /fix-uids [mountpoint] [runtime user]
 ```